Framework integration

 ProcessHandle per worker instead of a Thread object per task.
 Serialize the task with the

-engine’s security provider, build a LaunchSpec, and harvest with a non-blocking loop:
+launcher’s security provider, build a LaunchSpec, and harvest with a non-blocking loop:

 use Flytachi\Winter\Thread\Thread;